-That’s the basic logic behind ‘washer dryer combos’, which supposedly offer the practicality of a washing machine and the convenience of clothes dryers.
-We did some digging to see if they’re really worth your money, and what you should be looking for if you decide to buy one.
+That’s the basic logic behind ‘washer dryer combos’, which supposedly offer the practicality of a washing machine and the convenience of a clothes dryer.
+But are they as good as they sound?
+We’ve done some digging to see if they’re really worth your money, and what you should be looking for if you decide to buy one.
 The idea of combining your washing machine and clothes dryer into one handy unit seems like a no brainer.
 But is it really that simple?

 What are washer dryer machines?

-A washer dryer machine – also called a washer dryer combo – is a front loader washing machine and a condenser clothes dryer combined into one convenient machine.
+A washer dryer machine – also known as a washer dryer combo – is a front loader washing machine and a condenser clothes dryer combined into one convenient appliance.
 A condenser dryer is a dryer that recycles dry air rather than venting it outside, while a front loader washing machine is simply a washing machine that opens from the front, rather than the top.

 Why buy a washer dryer combo?

-However, the main reason people buy washer dryer machines is the convenience of them.
+However, probably the main reason people buy washer dryer combos is simply the convenience of them.
 The ability to both wash and dry your clothes without having to take them out and move them is a huge draw for many.
 Add this benefit to the fact that they give quick and solid results, and you’ve got a machine that you should really consider buying.

 How much do washer dryer machines cost?